 In addition to having reduced levels of caffeine, green tea contains theanine—a particularly calming compound that prevents the “jitters”.

-To get coffee’s high caffeine levels without the jitters, it helps to take green tea extract with each cup of coffee.
+To get coffee’s high caffeine levels without the jitters, it helps to take green tea with each cup of coffee.
 (My eternal thanks to the Quora contributor who told how he got through college with that system.)
 I like taking a green tea extract capsule for that purpose, but I’ve also been to known to put a tea bag in a cup of coffee as it is brewing.

 It can also help to take a magnesium supplement with each cup of coffee.
 The muscles need magnesium in order to relax, and magnesium is depleted by coffee and other acidic drinks, as the body uses it to buffer the acidity.

 In essence, then, a migraine headache is akin to an internal brain cramp where tiny internal muscles, once tensed, don’t relax enough to allow blood to flow normally.